dineshramcharanTech5/udi-poc/documentations/biometric_sdk_integration/readme.md

-# Bio-SDK integration with reg-client module-1.1.5 :
+## Bio-SDK integration with reg-client module-1.1.5 :

 This guide lists out all the steps and supportive materials on

-   ## How to package exteranl bio-sdk dependencis with mosip reg-client-1.1.5 as a standalone application

-# How to package exteranl bio-sdk dependencis with mosip reg-client-1.1.5 as a standalone application
+### How to package exteranl bio-sdk dependencis with mosip reg-client-1.1.5 as a standalone application

 1. Clone https://github.com/ICTASL/udi-poc-registration-client.git & switch to relavant feature branch
 2. Commit and push bio-sdk dependencies in a zip file located in persistent volume location